awesomemotive/wp-simple-pay-lite/readme.txt

 == Changelog ==

+= Stripe Payment Forms v4.5.2 - September 26, 2022 =

+* New: Allow licenses to be entered in Lite.
+* Fix: Do not add TinyMCE payment form button to Element TinyMCE instances.
+* Fix: Only show transactions for the global payment mode in the dashboard widget.

 = Stripe Payment Forms v4.5.0 - August 16, 2022 =

 * New: Use `{customer-name}` smart tag to display the customer's name in payment confirmations.